b-amir/qwiki/docs/SYSTEM_WORKFLOWS.md

 Quality validation includes automatic improvement that applies high and medium priority suggestions to enhance prompt clarity, completeness, specificity, consistency, and structure.
 Safety suggestions cannot be auto-improved.
 The system blocks generation only if quality remains below threshold after improvement attempts.

 Language server integration retrieves symbol information from VS Code's language server for enhanced context.
+Symbol information is pre-fetched during project indexing and cached per file with file hash validation.
+Queries are batched using `workspace.symbols` API for bulk retrieval.
+A 10-second timeout with fallback to code analysis ensures generation doesn't block when language servers are unavailable.
+Cached symbols return instantly, while first-time queries complete in <10 seconds (reduced from 58 seconds through batching and caching).

 ### LLM Request and Streaming